Understanding what a dig box is and why your female dragon needs one to comfortably lay her eggs is an essential part of your pet’s care.

-After you’ve found the perfect container for your dragon’s digging box, you’ll then need to fill it up with the suitable substrate.
+After you’ve found the perfect container for your dragon’s digging box, you’ll then need to fill it up with a suitable substrate.

-There are many great substrate options available for dig boxes, from coconut fiber to sand to plain soil.
+Many great substrate options are available for dig boxes, from coconut fiber to sand to plain soil.

 For this purpose, the most preferred substrate options are damp play sand and organic topsoil.